ni/measurement-plugin-packager-labview/README.md

 ## Installation

-Download and install the `ni_measurement_plugin_packager-X.X.X-X.vip` package from the latest release assets.
+Download and install the `ni_measurement_plugin_packager-X.X.X.X.vip` package from the latest release assets.

 ## Editing Package Configuration

 - The Packager requires user information such as the `MaintainerName`, `MaintainerEmail`, and `Architecture` to configure the properties of the NI Packages to be built.
-- During the tool installation, these details are updated based on your PC's information in the file `C:\ProgramData\National Instruments\Measurement Plugin
+- During the tool installation, these details are updated based on your PC's information in the file `C:\ProgramData\National Instruments\Measurement Plugin Packager\Configuration.ini`.
-  Packager\Configuration.ini`.

   ![Packager Configuration](./docs/images/Configuration%20File.png)